Weave Code

 Integration Feasibility

-• Testing: Mockable interfaces (DnsRecordResolver) simplify unit/integration testing for DNS-dependent logic.
+• Testing: Mockable interfaces (DnsRecordResolver) remain unaffected.

 Technical Risk